expedio-blockchain/Kontract/docs/getting-started.md

 ## Getting Started Guide

+Let's get start with simple (but powerfull!) deployment setups.
+This guide will cover two deployment scenarios: First is local deployment on local testnet (Anvil), and second is remote deployment on a public testnet (Amoy).

 ### Local Deployment with Anvil

 To quickly get started with Kontract, you can deploy a simple contract locally using Anvil.
 When using anvil local network, Kontract operator will automatically create the dependent resources like RPCProvider, Network and Wallet for you.